jagenjo/litegl.js/README.md

 Litegl.js is a library that wraps WebGL to make it more user-friendly by creating classes for managing different items like Buffer, Mesh, Texture, Shader and other common aspects of any WebGL applications.

-It helps simplifying working with WebGL without having to handle all the low-level calls but without loosing any freedom.
+It helps simplifying working with WebGL without having to handle all the low-level calls but without losing any freedom.

 Some features are: